kanakesh2006/AI_Subscription_Based_Content_API/README.md

 # AI Subscription-Based Content API

-A robust backend API built with FastAPI and PostgreSQL for a premium content platform.
+A robust AI analytics backed "AI Subscription-Based Content" backend API built with FastAPI and PostgreSQL for a premium content platform.

 ## Features